 The desire to produce healthy sustainable produce has been something that has "grown" within me for years.
 The idea of starting a farm came to me in the 2005/2006 time frame.
 After settling in Durham North Carolina in 2013, the idea kept pressing more and more on me.
 In 2016, I built a small honor system farm stand and began selling produce and plants in front of the farm a few days a week.
 In 2017, I expanded this to create a state registered business started a Facebook page, sold weekly produce boxes and produce, cut flowers, and plants at the Fertile Ground Co-op farmers market in Raleigh during July and August.
-In 2018, I've had an opportunity to leave corporate America, expand the farm and grow/sell full time.
-We are expanding this year with a full CSA, farmers markets and restaurants.
-If you live in the area and are interested in a CSA share or are a local chef looking for locally grown microgreens/produce, or for more information about the farm please check out our CSA link, the microgreens page or reach out to us here, Instagram, or on our Facebook page.
+In 2018, I've had an opportunity to leave corporate America, expand the farm and grow/sell full time and expanded to sell at the South Durham Farmers Market and to several local Durham restaurants.
+Since February 2020 the farm is Certified Naturally Grown.

 Find us on Saturdays at the South Durham Farmers Market.
-The market is located at the Greenwood Commons Shopping Center in Durham.
+On Tuesdays(April-October) at the Chapel Hill Farmers Market.
+The SODU market is located at the Greenwood Commons Shopping Center in Durham.
 The address is:

-Greens such as arugula, lettuce, swiss chard, kale, collards, cabbage, pac choy.
+Greens such as kale, collards, lettuce and chard

-Fruit such as strawberries, blueberries, raspberries, grapes, peaches, pears and apples.
+Fruit such as strawberries, blueberries, aronia berries, blackberries, figs and Asian pears.

-Root Vegetables such as radishes, carrots, beets, potatoes, sweet potatoes, onions, garlic (including several gourmet varieties such as Persian and elephant).
+Root Vegetables such as radishes, carrots, beets, multiple varieties of garlic

-Fruit bearing vegetables such as tomatoes, okra, peppers, hot peppers, eggplant, cucumbers, summer squash, zucchini, melons, winter squash, beans, yard long beans, peas.
+Fruit bearing vegetables such as burgundy okra, sweet peppers, hot peppers, eggplant, cucumbers, summer squash, zucchini, string beans and edamame